mosquitobite82/MyVueApp/my-vue-app/src/components/ContextMenu.README.md

 ## How It Works

+### Right-Click Mode (Default)
 1. **Wrapping**: The component wraps your content in a container that listens for `contextmenu` events
 2. **Event Prevention**: When right-click occurs, it prevents the default browser menu (`event.preventDefault()`)
 3. **Positioning**: The menu is positioned at the exact cursor coordinates using fixed positioning
 4. **Teleport**: Uses Vue's `<Teleport>` to render the menu at the document body level (prevents z-index issues)
 5. **Auto-close**: Listens for clicks outside the menu and scroll events to auto-close

+### Left-Click Mode
+1. **Wrapping**: The component wraps your content in a container that listens for `click` events
+2. **Event Handling**: When left-click occurs on the wrapped element, it triggers the menu
+3. **Dropdown Positioning**: The menu is positioned directly below the clicked element (dropdown style)
+4. **Teleport**: Uses Vue's `<Teleport>` to render the menu at the document body level
+5. **Auto-close**: Closes when clicking outside the element or menu, or on scroll

+## When to Use Which Mode

+### Use `on="right-click"` (Context Menu) when:
+- Working with content areas (text, images, cards)
+- Providing contextual actions for specific elements
+- User expects traditional right-click behavior
+- Space-saving is important (hidden until needed)

+### Use `on="left-click"` (Dropdown) when:
+- Creating navigation menus or menu bars
+- Building dropdown buttons or select-like controls
+- User profile or account menus
+- Actions need to be more discoverable
+- Creating toolbar dropdowns

 ## Best Practices